SiFTW/PepperScience/content/event/pepper-lab-at-eha-2022/index.md

 ---
 Emma will be presenting her work on the role of TLR9 signalling in CLL and Eleni and Kim will all be presenting updates of their research projects on the microenvironment and therapeutic targeting of AML.
 Their abstracts can be viewed by clicking on the links below.

-You can view Emma’s abstract here:
+You can view Emma’s abstract [here.](<http://www.pepper.science/EK EHA 2022abstractAP.docx>)

-You can view Eleni’s abstract here:
+You can view Eleni’s abstract [here.](http://www.pepper.science/EL-EHA-2471-v1.pdf)

-You can view Kim’s abstract here:
+You can view Kim’s abstract [here.](<http://www.pepper.science/V4 KS EHA AML abstract-final.docx>)